 - Mail to: Krell Institute; c/o Shelly Olsan, President; 1609 Golden Aspen Drive Suite 101; Ames, IA 50010.

-- Ensure that your mailing includes the name(s) of those contributing to the award fund as well as a physical and/or email address for gift acknowledgement.
+- Be sure to include the name(s) of those contributing and a physical and/or email address for gift acknowledgment.

 Questions: Direct to Shelly Olsan.